5 Common Cyber Threats Facing Saskatchewan Organizations In 2025

 Recent ransomware attacks on Canadian provinces demonstrate that public services are the primary target, as downtime can significantly disrupt daily life and lead to negative public attention.

 Many hospitals and universities have already expanded their cybersecurity budgets in light of those risks.
-Securing backup systems, vulnerability assessments, and endpoint detection tools is no longer an option.
+Securing backup systems, vulnerability assessments, cyber security compliance audit and endpoint detection tools is no longer an option.

 3. Supply Chain Attacks Targeting Saskatchewan Industry